-1st GUIDANCE FORUM FOR HIGHER EDUCATION INSTITUTES

-More than a thousand senior school students and young baccalaureate graduates attended the 1st Guidance Form for Higer Education Institutes which was held at the SESAME campus in Antananarivo.
+1st GUIDANCE FORUM FOR HIGHER EDUCATION INSTITUTES More than a thousand senior school students and young baccalaureate graduates attended the 1st Guidance Form for Higer Education Institutes which was held at the SESAME campus in Antananarivo.
 23 institutes presented their courses, diplomas and openings: vital information for young Madagascans who benefit from very little information for building their professional project.

-IN HER VILLAGE, SHE HAS BECOME AN EXAMPLE...
+TRAINING AND ACCESS TO EMPLOYMENT Kasemsri, 23 years, catering and accommodation director and training instructor at the hospitality school in Mae Sot, Thailand.
+Student from the school's very first year in 2010.
+My greatest dream is to have a small restaurant and an amazing family, as I do now!
+In fact, I have almost fulfilled my dream!"
+IN HER VILLAGE, SHE HAS BECOME AN EXAMPLE ...